kubevious/kubevious/docs/rules-engine.md

     })
 ```

 or by combining multiple label query results.
-Example below will select all production apps, and preproduction apps from us-east region:
+The example below will select all *production* apps and *preproduction* apps from *us-east* region:
 ```js
 select('Application')
     .label('stage', 'prod')